sebiniemann/Mantella/api-reference.md

 <dl class="dl-horizontal" markdown="0">
   <dt>{% include noexcept %}</dt>
-  <dd>This interface wont throw any exception, as it accepts all possible inputs.</dd>
+  <dd>This interface won't throw any exception, as it accepts all possible inputs.</dd>
 </dl>
 </div>